Mermin-Wagner physics, (H,T) phase diagram, and candidate quantum spin-liquid phase in the spin-1/2 triangular-lattice antiferromagnet Ba8CoNb6O24: Material and Methods

 \section{Material and Methods}

 Polycrystalline Ba$_8$CoNb$_6$O$_{24}$ samples were synthesized by a solid-state reaction method \cite{Mallinson_Angew_2005_117}.
+For structural characterization we performed powder x-ray diffraction measurements and made a complete Rietveld refinement using the Fullprof package.
 The material crystallizes in the space group $P\bar3m1$, illustrated in Fig.~\ref{1}(a).
-Co$^{2+}$ ions in corner-shared CoO$_6$ octahedra construct perfect layers of regular triangular lattices [Fig.~\ref{1}(b)], with neighboring Co$^{2+}$ planes separated by eight Ba$^{2+}$ and six NbO$_6$ layers.
-The lattice parameters \cite{Mallinson_Angew_2005_117} are $a = 5.789813$ \r{A}, almost identical to that of Ba$_3$CoNb$_2$O$_9$ ($a = 5.7737$ \r{A}), but $c = 18.89355$ \r{A}, which is approximately three times longer.
+Co$^{2+}$ ions in CoO$_6$ octahedra form a corner-sharing geometry with NbO$_6$ octahedra, constructing perfect layers of regular triangular lattices [Fig.~\ref{1}(b)], with neighboring Co$^{2+}$ planes separated by eight Ba$^{2+}$ and six NbO$_6$ layers.
+The lattice parameters \cite{Mallinson_Angew_2005_117} are $a = 5.789813$ \r{A}, which is almost identical to Ba$_3$CoNb$_2$O$_9$ ($a = 5.7737$ \r{A}), but $c = 18.89355$ \r{A}, which is approximately three times longer.

 Our comprehensive experimental analysis of Ba$_8$CoNb$_6$O$_{24}$ combines magnetization, $g$-factor, susceptibility, specific-heat, NQR, and NMR measurements.
 Magnetization and susceptibility data were measured in a PPMS-VSM for temperatures $T > 2$ K and in a $^3$He SQUID system for $0.6 \; {\rm K} < T < 1.8$ K. The temperature-dependent $g$-factors were obtained by field-sweep electron spin resonance (ESR) at a fixed frequency 9.397 GHz.
 The specific heat was measured in a PPMS dilution refrigerator (DR), which reached temperatures down to 0.08 K. The $^{93}$Nb ($I = 9/2$) NQR signal was detected by the spin-echo technique in a DR system reaching temperatures down to 0.028 K. Temperatures in both NQR and NMR were read from a RuO$_2$ thermometer and verified using the $^{63}$Cu NMR echo intensity of the coil, which is inversely proportional to the temperature.
 The NMR spin-lattice relaxation rate, $1/^{93}T_1$, was determined by the magnetization inversion-recovery method, with the spin recovery, which showed no stretching behavior, fitted by the standard $I = 9/2$ functions $m(t) = m(\infty) - a [0.121 e^{-3t/T_1} + 0.56 e^{-10t/T_1} + 0.297 e^{-21t/T_1} + 0.022 e^{-36t/T_1}]$ for NQR and $m(t) = m(\infty) - a [0.152 e^{-t/T_1} + 0.14 e^{-6t/T_1} + 0.153 e^{-15t/T_1} + 0.192 e^{-28t/T_1} + 0.363 e^{-45t/T_1}]$ for the NMR lines \cite{MacLaughlin_PRB__1971_4,Fujita1984}.
 Theoretical values for the thermodynamic quantities $\chi(T)$, $C_m(T)$, and $S_m(T)$ were digitized from the cited literature and scaled appropriately.